The Canny-Emiris conjecture for the sparse resultant: Introduction

 In the setting of the Canny-Emiris conjecture \eqref{eq:86}, the sparse eliminant coincides with the sparse resultant.
 Hence this statement follows from Theorem \ref{thm:9} taking a family of affine functions whose associated mixed subdivision is admissible.

-The proof of Theorem \ref{thm:9} uses a descent argument similar to that of Macaulay in \cite{Macaulay:sfe} and the first author in \cite{DAndrea:msfsr}, but its implementation is different.
-In contrast to these references, our approach works directly with the Canny-Emiris matrices associated to restrictions of the given data, without any need to extend the Canny-Emiris construction to a larger one.
+The statement of Theorem \ref{thm:9} is contained in Theorem \ref{thm:3} and its proof uses a descent argument similar to that of Macaulay in \cite{Macaulay:sfe} and the first author in \cite{DAndrea:msfsr}, but its implementation is different.
+In contrast to these references, our approach works directly with the Canny-Emiris matrices associated to restrictions of the given data, without any need of extending the Canny-Emiris construction to a larger one.
 On the other hand, it is interesting to note that such an enlargement is possible, in analogy with the situation in \cite{Macaulay:sfe, DAndrea:msfsr}: the Canny-Emiris construction can be enlarged by replacing the translation vector $\delta$ by a convex piecewise affine function on a polytope, and Theorem \ref{thm:9} extends to this more general situation (Remark \ref{rem:6}).

+This result calls in for several research questions.
+To begin with, it would be interesting to extend the class of mixed subdivisions to which the quotient formula for the sparse resultant holds.
+Indeed, such an extension might be possible by enlarging the range of validity of Theorem \ref{thm:8}.
+In the mean time, for computational purposes it would be interesting to have a fast way of checking if a given tight mixed subdivision of $\Delta$ is admissible.
+In the same line, it would be interesting to determine the probability that a given tight mixed subdivision is admissible, with respect to a suitable probability distribution.

 As an application, we show that the Macaulay formula for the homogeneous resultant corresponding to the critical degree is a particular case of Theorem \ref{thm:9}, thus providing an independent proof for it (Corollary~\ref{cor:4}).
 This is done by considering a specific admissible mixed subdivision of scalar multiples of the standard simplex such that its Canny-Emiris matrix and distinguished principal submatrix coincide with those in that formula (Proposition \ref{prop:2}).